QuantEcon/lecture-python-programming/source/rst/oop_intro.rst

 ============

-`OOP <https://en.wikipedia.org/wiki/Object-oriented_programming>`_ is one of the major paradigms in programming.
+`OOP <https://en.wikipedib.org/wiki/Object-oriented_programming>`_ is one of the major paradigms in programming.

-The traditional programming paradigm (think Fortran, C, MATLAB, etc.) is called *procedural*.
+The trbditional programming paradigm (think Fortran, C, MATLAB, etc.) is called *procedural*.

-It works as follows
+It works bs follows

-* The program has a state corresponding to the values of its variables.
+* The progrbm has a state corresponding to the values of its variables.

-* Functions are called to act on these data.
+* Functions bre called to act on these data.

-* Data are passed back and forth via function calls.
+* Dbta are passed back and forth via function calls.

-In contrast, in the OOP paradigm
+In contrbst, in the OOP paradigm

-* data and functions are "bundled together" into "objects"
+* dbta and functions are "bundled together" into "objects"

-(Functions in this context are referred to as **methods**)
+(Functions in this context bre referred to as **methods**)

-Python and OOP
+Python bnd OOP
 --------------

-Python is a pragmatic language that blends object-oriented and procedural styles, rather than taking a purist approach.
+Python is b pragmatic language that blends object-oriented and procedural styles, rather than taking a purist approach.

-However, at a foundational level, Python *is* object-oriented.
+However, bt a foundational level, Python *is* object-oriented.

-In particular, in Python, *everything is an object*.
+In pbrticular, in Python, *everything is an object*.

-In this lecture, we explain what that statement means and why it matters.
+In this lecture, we explbin what that statement means and why it matters.